Freestanding Bathtub Material Comparisons

 Today’s bathtub choices are plentiful with a host of styles, shapes, sizes, and materials to choose.
 The choice often comes with confusion.
 Which bathtub material is better?
 Which is more affordable?
 Why is one material type more expensive than another?
 Use the freestanding bathtub material comparisons below to get a better understanding of the different types of tubs on the market today.

 To feel the quality of stone resin, simply request a free material sample from Badeloft (shown below).

 Stone Resin vs. Cast Stone Bathtubs

-Stone resin bathtubs are made from a blend of acrylic polymer and natural minerals while cast stone bathtubs contain crushed stone and resin.
+Stone resin bathtubs are made from real stones that are crushed up and then bound by polymer resin and natural minerals while cast stone bathtubs contain concrete slurry instead of resin.
+The result is a concrete gray casting that must then be coated with a colored finish to mimic the texture and color of the actual stone.
+Cast stone must be well sealed because exposure to water will severely discolor the pieces.
+Resin, by its’ very nature, is mostly impervious to discoloration by water.
 For example, cultured marble stone bathtubs typically feature a blend of crushed limestone, resins, and fillers with a clear gel topcoat.
 Cast stone tends to be heavier, and more expensive than stone resin.
 Both are easy to clean and maintain.
 If the gel coat of cast stone wears off, cracks may appear, and the porous surface will be harder to clean.